navapbc/template-infra/docs/infra/set-up-public-internet-access.md

 Some applications depend on external services that are not provided directly by AWS.
 External services include:

 1. Software as a service (SaaS) providers like New Relic
-2. Custom API applications in the same GitHub repository
+2. Custom API applications in the same git repository

 Applications that depend on external services need access to the public internet via a NAT (Network Address Translation) gateway.
 This document describes how to configure public internet access for your application.
 The setup process will: